 It’s the dry season in this tropical part of the world.
 At this time, monsoon rains are raging somewhere.
 Schools (except some universities) are on holiday, too.
-What could be a more ideal time to hold a family reunion but now.
+What could be a more ideal time to hold a family reunion than now.
 Therefore, you’ll find that in the Cordillera Region of the Philippines, a lot of Igorot clans organise such an important event during the months of April and May.

 It should be a massive gathering for this Kankanaey clan that I proudly belong to.
 I am grateful to those who have painstakingly put this family tree together, which I’m sure took some years of research.
 I am now aware of my definite place within six sub-clans.